AlbertLandi/LinealAlgebra/README.md

-# LinealAlgebra
+# LinearAlgebra
-A simple Power Iteration Java code with I/O via console.
-Made using Object Oriented Programming.
-It includes a Matrix Class that handles all mathematical calculus, and a Controller Class that contains the I/O logic.
+A simple Power Iteration Java code with I/O via console, made using Object Oriented Programming.
+It includes a Matrix Class that handles all the Calculus, and a Controller Class that contains the I/O logic.

 ## What's Power Iteration?